The

 Variable Scope

-The scope of variable declarations is different in Phantom
+The scope of variable declarations is different

-C and other common programming languages.
+This is more in line with C and other common programming

 |